NickyMeuleman/nicky-blog/content/serverless-graphql-part-2/index.md

 Every time that query finds a Pokemon the information for that single Pokemon is sent along for the ride to the `isVeryBest` resolver.
 If that Pokemon is Mr. Mime, the `obj` parameter will be `{ id: 122, name: "Mr. Mime" }`

-That checking wheter of not a Pokemon is Mr. Mime now seems easy, since the `id` is available at `obj.id`.
+That checking whether or not a Pokemon is Mr. Mime now seems easy, since the `id` is available at `obj.id`.

 Also remove all the other references to `isVeryBest` from your resolvers!